tomachalek/kombo/README.md

 * embrace more traditional "model" as an object which encapsulates a specified subdomain of business logic (including API calls etc.)
   * model should know what to do with its related state (no actionCreator/store dilemma)
-  * **stateless model** transforms state with possible explicitly defined side effects
+  * **stateless model** transforms state provided by a reactive stream; it is quite similar to a Redux reducer function but with native support for producing side effects
-    * side effects may produce actions (i.e. model does this) but that's where the chain ends (i.e. no action loops),
-  * **stateful model** is inherently impure and can change itself in any way and decide on its own when to notify change listeners
-    (similar to classic event emitter from Flux)
+  * **stateful model** has direct read access to its state; it can also mix multiple changes state changes and side effect during a single action handling (similar to classic event emitter from Flux)
 * flexible model/state configuration
-  * one model -- one state
+  * one model -- one state object
-  * many models -- one state
+  * many models -- one state object
-  * many models -- many states (typically each model handles its state here),
+  * many models -- many state objects (typically each model handles its state here),
 * synchronization of models using `suspend()` action where model can suspend itself until a specific action is triggered and data obtained via a respective action payload